• Skip to primary navigation

 Can you use nitrogen with a plasma cutter?

-Yes.
 Nitrogen gas is often used for plasma cutters and systems that can cut up to 3″ thick metal surfaces.

 What is f5 plasma gas?